 Inevitably, the Blue Moon has become a community gathering spot.
 No other time is it more evident than the free Cajun jam, held every Wednesday night.
 The jam offers an opportunity for musicians to meet and play together, regardless of their skill level.
 It is not uncommon to find master Cajun musicians at the jam, sitting side by side with novice players.
 Furthermore, the Blue Moon has been home to numerous events, such as the Nue Moon Revue, which features a revolving cast of community members performing their own songs while backed by an all-star band, the BluesBerry Festival, celebrating blueberries and the blues, various “Hoot Night” concerts, a kind of live band karaoke which invites audience members onstage to sing vocals on well-known bands or Christmas tunes and Acadiana Vinyl Haul, which turns the Saloon’s entire exterior property into a short-lived record swap.

 In 2014, it was no surprise that the Blue Moon Saloon and Guesthouse was named one of the “Top 100 Bars in the South” by Southern Living magazine.
-With a full-service bar, excellent music and small stage butted up against a cozy dance floor, a night at this beloved venue is an intimate experience with friends, even if you are just meeting them for the first time.
-It feels relaxed, welcoming and homey, like sitting on a friend’s back porch–and that’s what it is–Lafayette’s back porch.
+With a full-service bar, excellent music, and a small stage butted up against a cozy dance floor, a night at this beloved venue is an intimate experience with friends, even if you are meeting them for the first time.
+It feels relaxed, welcoming, and homey, like sitting on a friend’s back porch–and that’s what it is–Lafayette’s back porch.

 Fred's Lounge

 As you approach Fred’s, you can feel the excitement growing.
 The side has a large mural proclaiming “Mamou–Cajun Music Capital of the World.”
-The band inside has already begun, and you struggle to make out a barely discernable tune, muffled as it makes its way through the building’s brick and cinder block walls.
-As you open the front door, you get your first peek inside the busy space: A man who has been leaning against the inside of the front door almost falls backward onto the sidewalk outside and there’s a crowd of people behind him inside, elbow-to-elbow, drinking and talking.
+The band inside has already begun, and you struggle to make out a barely discernible tune, muffled as it makes its way through the building’s brick and cinder block walls.
+As you open the front door, you get your first peek inside the busy space.
+A man leaning against the inside of the front door nearly falls backward onto the sidewalk outside, as a crowd of people, elbow-to-elbow, drinks and talks behind him inside.
 Beyond them are a dozen or so bobbing heads of couples dancing, and through the darkness, you can make out the band, roped off in the center of the room to protect them from being bumped by the dancers.
-Framed posters–advertising politicians, festivals and other events from years past–line the walls.
-A string of green, gold and purple flags advertising beer hang from the ceiling around the band area.
-The air is thick with smoke.
+Framed posters–advertising politicians, festivals, and other events from years past–line the walls.
+A string of green, gold, and purple flags advertising beer hangs from the ceiling around the band area.
 As you stand in the open doorway, music blaring and sunlight streaming in, it is time to push through the dark, crowded room and make your way to the bar.
 You’ve made it.
 You’re at the famous Fred’s Lounge in Mamou.

 Given that the bar opens at 8 a.m., it is not surprising to see many patrons drinking their breakfast.
-The most popular drink orders seem to be a Bloody Mary and (often two at a time) 10 ounce beers.
+The most popular drink orders are a Bloody Mary and (often two at a time) 10-ounce beers.
 A morning at Fred’s is very crowded, so making small talk with your new neighbors while waiting to get the attention of a bartender is encouraged.
 Fred’s is a destination spot for people from all over the world, so there is no telling who you might meet.
-Behind the bar, T-shirts are displayed for sale in a variety of colors–all featuring a reproduction on the back of a sign fashioned years ago as a plea to the occasionally overexcited patrons: “Please DO Not Stand on the Tables, Chairs, Cigarette Machine, Booths, and Juke-Box!
+Behind the bar, t-shirts are displayed for sale in a variety of colors–all featuring a reproduction on the back of a sign fashioned years ago as a plea to the occasionally overexcited patrons: “Please Do Not Stand on the Tables, Chairs, Cigarette Machine, Booths, and Juke-Box!
 Thank You.
 Fred.”

-The current face of Fred’s is Sue Vasseur–known to most as “Tante Sue from Mamou.”
-Vasseur, Fred Tate’s ex-wife, is now in her mid-80s and can be found behind the bar most Saturday mornings–wearing a Fred’s Lounge T-shirt emblazoned with an accordion on the front that she sometimes pretends to play, pinching the sides and squeezing it back and forth in time with the music.
-When the band strikes into “La Danse de Mardi Gras,” Tante Sue leads a procession around the crowded bar and insists that patrons join in.
-All along, she stops to hug old friends and strangers alike, posing for pictures and making small talk.
-On her belt is a holster that holds a flask filled with cinnamon schnapps that she occasionally passes around to patrons who would like to take a shot with her.
+Another famous face of Fred’s is Sue Vasseur–known to most as “Tante Sue from Mamou” Vasseur, Fred Tate’s ex-wife, who passed in April of 2025.
+Well into her 80s, Sue could be found behind the bar most Saturday mornings wearing a Fred’s Lounge T-shirt emblazoned with an accordion on the front that she sometimes pretended to play, pinching the sides and squeezing it back and forth in time with the music.
+When the band struck into “La Danse de Mardi Gras,” Tante Sue would lead a procession around the crowded bar and insist that patrons join in.
+All along, she would stop to hug old friends and strangers alike, posing for pictures and making small talk.
+On her belt was a holster that held a flask filled with cinnamon schnapps that she occasionally passed around to patrons who would like to take a shot with her.

-Needless to say, the Saturday morning event as well as the culture documented at Fred’s has certainly made this hot spot well-known to enthusiasts and students of Cajun culture.
-In fact, Louisiana folklorist Barry Ancelet recorded legendary collaborative and spontaneous folktales or “Pascal Stories” at Fred’s that were spun by Mamou locals.
-The Saturday morning band has featured legendary Cajun master musicians Nathan Abshire, Dewey Balfa and Sady Courville as well as contemporary supergroups, such as Balfa Toujours and the Lafayette Rhythm Devils.
+Needless to say, the Saturday morning event, as well as the culture documented at Fred’s, has undoubtedly made this hot spot well-known to enthusiasts and students of Cajun culture.
+In fact, Louisiana folklorist Barry Ancelet recorded legendary collaborative and spontaneous folktales or “Pascal Stories” at Fred’s that Mamou locals spun.
+The Saturday morning band has featured legendary Cajun master musicians Nathan Abshire, Dewey Balfa, and Sady Courville as well as contemporary supergroups, such as Balfa Toujours and the Lafayette Rhythm Devils.
 Several important documentaries were also shot on location at Fred’s, including Alan Lomax’s 1991 film Cajun Country.

 Grant Street Dancehall